Featured Garfield Neighborhood Home For Sale

-North Garfield: Brill’s Addition
+Garfield and North Garfield Historic District: Brill’s Addition

+The history in Garfield and North Garfield Historic Districts is rich.
 Due to its long history, stretching over the period from outlying ranch land to central city neighborhood, the North Garfield Historic District relates to several developmental contexts for residential architecture in Phoenix.
 As one of the city’s first suburban additions, its early growth relates to the context, Residential/Architectural Development of Outlying Areas of Phoenix 1876-1912.
 Most of its growth and development occurred in the years following the completion of Roosevelt Dam (1911) through the early postwar years ending in 1960.
 As a result, its resources can best be understood in the contexts of the Multiple Property Listing Historic Residential Subdivisions and Architecture in Central Phoenix, 1912-1963, which discusses trends and patterns of residential subdivisions (1912-1963), the progression of residential architectural styles (1912-1963), and the influence of government housing policies on Phoenix’s domestic architecture and subdivisions (1934-1963).

 The origins of the North Garfield Historic District can be found in the irrigation-related development of the Salt River Valley during the last quarter of the 19th century.
 In the early 1880’s, German immigrant Frederick L. Brill bought several ranches on the outskirts of Phoenix and, as population increased in the Phoenix area, he platted the Brill Addition out of his ranch near the northeastern corner of the city’s original townsite.
 He was one of many large land owners who transformed their agricultural property into residential subdivisions as Phoenix expanded beyond its original townsite limits.